craigmayhew/pdf-year-planner/Readme.md

 ## Developers FAQ
 Q: Any system dependencies?
 A: Yes.
 The wkhtmltopdf OS package.
+Please note, that while it works, it is no longer actively developed and I am in search of a rust-native replacement.

 Q: I'm on ubuntu 22.04 and I am unable to install wkhtmltopdf
 A: Download the package from this git repo and install from there: